andrewmilligan/slant/slant/dataviz/stories/whites_paid_blacks_killed.markdown

 The map below shows the geographical distribution of the disparity between the white population and income received by white people.
-DC clearly stands out as having the highest disparity by far, but most of the southern states also rank amongst the worst.
+DC clearly stands out as having the highest disparity by far, but most of the southern states also rank among the worst.
 The entire band of states from South Carolina to Louisiana fall in the top six worst states.
 The New York tri-state area also suffers from high disparities.